digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-06-10-spies-should-focus-on-foreign-threats-rather-than-journalists.md

 ---
 We have witnessed two shocking raids by the Australian Federal Police on news outlets, both under the guise of protecting our national security.

-Let’s call the raids what they are: dangerous police overreach that could intimidate and curtail our free press.
+Let's call the raids what they are: dangerous police overreach that could intimidate and curtail our free press.

 Media freedom is a cornerstone of any democracy — it shines a light on the darkest corners and helps to keep our government honest.